NLnetLabs/rpki-doc/source/krill/krillmanager/cluster-mode.rst

-If the "unhealthy" cluster server is the "master" then any Krill Manager components that were running only on that cluster server will be lost and you will need to manually fix the Docker Swarm and Gluster clusters.
+If the "unhealthy" cluster server is the "master" then any Krill Manager components that were running only on that cluster server will be lost and you will need to manually fix the Docker Swarm and clustered storage state.
 However, note that NGINX and RsyncD run on every cluster server and so clients will still be able to get the *last synced* RRDP and Rsync data from the remaining "healthy" cluster servers.
 You may however lose Krill and/or log streaming/uploading